Russian woman charged with attempted meddling in upcoming U.S. midterms

 Breaking News Emails

-ALEXANDRIA, Virginia — A Russian woman who works for an oligarch close to Russian President Vladamir Putin has been charged with attempting to meddle in the 2018 midterm election.
+ALEXANDRIA, Va. — A Russian woman who works for an oligarch close to Russian President Vladamir Putin has been charged with attempting to meddle in the 2018 midterm election.

-The charges, filed Friday in the Eastern District of Virginia, accuse Elena A. Khusyaynova of St. Petersburg with using social media platforms to create thousands of social media and e-mail accounts — appearing to be from U.S. persons — to "create and amplify divisive social media and political content."
-The case is not being brought by Special Counsel Robert Mueller's team.
+The charges, filed Friday in the Eastern District of Virginia, accuse Elena A. Khusyaynova of St. Petersburg with using social media platforms to create thousands of social media and e-mail accounts — appearing to be from people in the U.S. — to "create and amplify divisive social media and political content."
+The case is not being brought by special counsel Robert Mueller's team.

-Among the other topics were gun control, gay rights, the women's march, and the NFL anthem debate.
-They also keyed off specific events, including the Las Vegas shooting and the Unite the Right rally in Charlottesville.
+Among the other topics were gun control, gay rights, the women's march and the NFL national anthem debate.
+They also keyed off specific events, including the Las Vegas shooting and the Unite the Right rally in Charlottesville, Virginia.
 The content adopted several viewpoints, not just one, court documents said.

 Khusyaynova's operation also targeted Mueller, pushing out an article published by the right-wing website WorldNetDaily that was titled, "The 8 Dirtiest Scandals of Robert Mueller No One Is Talking About," the criminal complaint said.